mickn277/MV5Servers/Vagrant-Postgres/guest-scripts/README.md

-mounted as /scripts on guest vm
+mounted as /scripts in guest vm's (not available without guest additions)